NOAA-OWP/evapotranspiration/README.md

 | 3.5       | 0.8        | Larger cities with tall buildings|
 | 4         | 1.6        | Very large cities with tall buildings and skyscrapers|

-Roughness definitions according to the European Wind Atlas.
-According to the UN FAO Penman-Monteith example [here](http://www.fao.org/3/X0490E/x0490e06.htm#aerodynamic%20resistance%20)
+You may also estimate various parameters using the UN FAO Penman-Monteith example [here](http://www.fao.org/3/X0490E/x0490e06.htm#aerodynamic%20resistance%20).

-The zero plane roughness length,"d" can be approximated as 2/3 of the vegetation height (H): d=2/3*H for grassland/cropland or selected from above table based on comprehensive land cover categories.
+The above source indcates the zero plane roughness length, `d` can be approximated as 2/3 of the vegetation height (`H`): `d=2/3*H` for grassland/cropland.
+For taller vegetation (e.g., coniferous forests), a `2/3*H` estimate may produce a `d` that is greater than the wind speed measurement height, which will cause the PET calculations to fail (you cannot take the logarithm of a negative number).
+In this case, the model automatically limits `d` to be 2/3 of the wind speed measurement height if it detects that the land-cover-based estimate of the former is greater than the latter.
-The momentum roughness height "zom" can be estimated as 0.123*H (or 0.1845*d when d is selected from above table).
+The momentum roughness length `zom` can be estimated as `0.123*H` or `0.1845*d` if not taken from the above table or similar empirical sources.
-The heat transfer roughness height "zoh" can be approximated as 0.1*zom.
+The heat transfer roughness length `zoh` can be approximated as `0.1*zom`.

 # A note on code adaptation for BMI
 This code was minimally changed from the author's original version.
 These minor changes were made by Nextgen NWM formulation team: